MrE-Fog/hotfixer/README.md

 # HOTFIXER
   * This repo contains HOTFIXER, a tool for hotfixing Crypto API misuses in Java applications.
 HOTFIXER is built of many different software components, all of which are listed below.
 HOTFIXER was developed and tested in [Docker](https://www.docker.com/), however the steps should remain roughly the same on Ubuntu (18.04) if one should choose.
+  * most of these steps could be throw into a script and you could walk away while it does its thing. but if you do that, stick around for the `apt-get`s, actually, probably do those first so you can hit `y` (yes you want to take up space/install ect.)
+  * the setup time overall will vary depending on compute power ect of your machine, but this overall does take a while, expect at least 1/2 an hour - 1 hour of time since there are several cloning and building steps.

 # SETUP